knaw-huc/kabara/README.md

 `docker-compose up`

-Don't forget to change the ports if necessary!
+Don't forget to change the port numbers in `docker-compose.yaml` if necessary!